fdosani/better-interviews/docs/interviewing_options.md

 solution within a specific timeframe, and normally think aloud their problem.

-Typically the problems candidates are given are algorithmic or puzzle type questions typically of what you mind find on [leetcode](https://leetcode.com) or [hackerrank](https://www.hackerrank.com/)
+Typically the problems candidates are given are algorithmic or puzzle type questions typically of what you might find on [leetcode](https://leetcode.com) or [hackerrank](https://www.hackerrank.com/)

 #### Pros